andreitoma8/learn-EVM/README.md

 If you've developed Solidity Smart Contracts before, the changes are that you've encountered the `Stack too deep` error at least once.
 This error is thrown when your code declare too many variables.
 But why is that?

 The EVM has a stack of 1024 slots, and each slot can hold a 256-bit value.
-But you are not really reaching this limit, but another limit that is given by the `DUP` and `SWAP` opcodes.
+You are not really reaching this limit, but another limit that is given by the `DUP` and `SWAP` opcodes.
 These opcodes allow you to duplicate or swap values on the stack, but they only allow you to do this with the top 16 values on the stack.

-So when at some point in your code you have to access a value that is not in the top 16 values on the stack, you will get the `Stack too deep` error because Solidity does not have a way to access the data.
+So when at some point in your code you have to access a value that is not in the top 16 values on the stack, you will get the `Stack too deep` error because Solidity does not have a way to access the data and execute your logic.